unfoldedcircle/api-model-rs/README.md

 # Unfolded Circle API Models for Rust

-This crate provides structs and enums for the [Unfolded Circle Remote Two](https://www.unfoldedcircle.com/) APIs.
+This crate provides structs and enums for the [Unfolded Circle Remote Two/3](https://www.unfoldedcircle.com/) APIs.

-The model can be used for user based Rust integration drivers.
+The model can be used for user-based Rust integration drivers.
 It is also being used in the Unfolded Circle remote-core & simulator implementations to make sure it is up-to-date with the API specifications.

 ## API Specifications